ChrGriffin/laravel-defer/README.md

 composer install chrgriffin/laravel-defer
 ```

-*but not yet because I haven't registered it yet lol*

 This package supports auto discovery, so if you are using Laravel 5.6 or higher, you're done!

 If not, you need to add the service provider to your providers array in `config/app.php`: